aburossi/olat/kprim.md

 //instruction
 - read the text or the content of the image and identify informations
-- refer to //bloom taxonomy levels comprehension, application and analysis' for types of questions to formulate according to the content of the image or the text
+- refer to //bloom_taxonomy levels comprehension, application and analysis' for types of questions to formulate according to the content of the image or the text
 - generate plausible incorrect answer to ensure the complexity of the questions
 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'

 //bloom_taxonomy
-# Bloom Level: 'comprehension'
+# Bloom Level: 'Verstehen'
 Question Type: Questions at this level assess comprehension and interpretation Design Approach:
 Emphasize explanation of ideas or concepts.